 Only those who meet the following eligibility criteria may benefit from DACA:

-A lawyer in Michigan could review an immigrant’s case and determine if they are eligible to be a part of the DACA program.
+Our lawyers in Michigan could review an immigrant’s case and determine if they are eligible to be a part of the DACA program.

 The President’s Executive Action issued on November 20, 2014, CONTINUES TO BE BLOCKED PROHIBITING THE IMPLEMENTATION OF DAPA AND EXPANDED DACA BASED ON THE SUPREME COURT’S DECISION ON JUNE 23, 2016